inetsoft-technology/stylebi/README.md

 ## Quickstart

 You will need Docker installed with a version 1.29.0 or later of Docker Compose.
+If you are using Docker Desktop, Docker Compose is already included.

 Copy the [community-examples/docker-compose.yaml](community-examples/docker-compose.yaml) file from this repository to the Docker host machine.

-In the directory containing the Docker Compose file, run the following command:
+For Docker Desktop, start it first then open a Command Prompt window.
+In the directory containing the .yaml file, run the following command:

 ```shell
 docker compose up -d